tabacha/ProSafeLinux/README.md

 * If you have a switch which show CRC errors on statistic page,
 * If you have a cable which is bad, and the cable test report it,
+* If you have any other switch than the GS108Ev2 and a discover works for you, please send me a psl-cmd.py query --mac <mac> all

 Please feel free to fork the code and do any push request.